KurioApp/jobs/Mobile-Engineer-Flutter.md

 - Have knowledge in Flutter's life cycle
 - Have knowledge in Software Architecture such as MVP or MVVM.
 - Have knowledge of Object-Oriented Programming (OOP)
-- Have at least one basic understading of Android or iOS development
+- Have at least one basic understanding of Android or iOS development
-- Have at least one basic understading of Android Material Design or Cupertino Design principles
+- Have at least one basic understanding of Android Material Design or Cupertino Design principles
 - Have knowledge of SQL
 - Understand the very basic conecept of RESTful API
 - Possess strong debugging skills